 It’s four o’clock in the morning in New York.
-A smell of warm bread wafts through Greenwich Street… At number 355 of this road in the TriBeCa district, a baker standing alone over a furnace, is making Maison Kayser’s breads.
-Meanwhile, ten others are baking away at Kayser’s ten other addresses in New York.
+A smell of warm bread wafts through Greenwich Street in the TriBeCa district.
+At number 355, a baker standing alone over a furnace is making Maison Kayser’s breads.
+Meanwhile, nine others are baking away at Kayser’s nine other addresses in New York.
 “Each retail outlet has its own oven and team.
 The bread is always fresh and baked on site,” says Yann Ledoux, Maison Kayser’s Executive Chef in the U.S. since the opening of the first bakery on the Upper East Side in August 2012.

-With the scheduled opening of thirteen bakeries in New York by the end of the year — including the first location outside of Manhattan, which opened in the Brooklyn Heights neighborhood of Brooklyn in January 2016 —, the group has an ambitious agenda.
-“The locations being considered are Connecticut, Chicago, Boston and Florida,” notes Eric Kayser.
+With the scheduled opening of four more bakeries in New York by the end of the year — including one at 1377 Sixth Avenue in Manhattan, which will open in March —, the group has an ambitious agenda.
+“Other locations being considered are Connecticut, Chicago, Boston and Florida,” notes Eric Kayser.

 Imported French butter